| COMMENTARYThe Wonderful World of Wireless CommunicationBy Chris CarpenterCBN.com Producer

 through.
 I can still hear that nasally womans voice barking back at

-"Were sorry.
+me: "Were sorry.
 Your call cannot be completed as dialed.
 You are

 currently out of your coverage area.
 Please check your roaming agreement

+and then try again.
+Message 8107964."
 But a lot of phone transmissions have flown through the air since then.

 The technology has certainly improved while the cost has come down exponentially